kragen/derctuo/6-trit-variac.md

 This is kind of overkill, although the transformers are much more manageable.
 Maybe a single SPDT per winding with a single center tap on each winding and two center taps on the final output would be
-adequate: three lightswitches to "select a range" and then four output terminals to give you six voltages simultaneously, 48 settings in all.
+adequate: three lightswitches to “select a range” and then four output terminals to give you six voltages simultaneously, 48 settings in all.